Faculty

 Alice Graham, Ph.D. (associate; Psychiatry) in Clinical Psychology from University of Oregon.
 Dr. Graham's research focuses on how the early environment influences developing brain systems and risk for mental health disorders.
 Her work employs MRI beginning in the neonatal period to characterize the developing brain.
 Her clinical interests lie in employing intervention to prevent or ameliorate effects of stress exposure on children and families.
 Learn more about Dr. Graham's research.

 David W. Greaves, Ph.D. (associate; Psychiatry/VA) in Clinical Psychology from Brigham Young University.
-He is the Clinical Director of the Whole Health care model in the VA Portland Health Care System, and is the past Chief of Psychology and Administrative Director of the Mental Health & Clinical Neurosciences Division.
-Though most of his duties are administrative in nature, Dr. Greaves also provides clinical services in health psychology settings at the VA.
+He is a Senior Psychologist and High Reliability Officer for the VA Northwest Regional Office, and is the past Chief of Psychology and past Administrative Director of the Mental Health & Clinical Neurosciences Division at the Portland VA.
+Though most of his duties are administrative in nature, Dr. Greaves clinical interests include work in health psychology settings at the VA.

 Rebekah Huber, Ph.D. (associate; Psychiatry) is an Associate Professor in the Department of Psychiatry and Center for Mental Health Innovation at Oregon Health & Science University.
 As a licensed psychologist, her research program focuses on informing evidence-based care and suicide prevention in youth with mood disorders.
 Dr. Huber’s research utilizes digital mobile technologies (e.g., actigraphy and ecological momentary assessment) and neuroimaging to identify cognitive and neurobiological risk factors for suicide in youth with bipolar disorder.
 Specifically, she investigates sleep, cognitive control, and functional connectivity to identify proximal and modifiable factors that can be targeted through interventions to reduce suicide risk and improve long-term outcomes.